Yaniv Konchitchki Lion,

 Beginning in the

-mid-1960s and spanning five decades, there has been a substantial amount of
+mid-1960s and spanning five decades, there has been an explosion of

-accounting, finance, and economics research adopting an informational
+research in accounting, finance, and economics adopting an informational

 bankruptcy predictions.
 This explosion was